 What You’ll Need

-A few basic supplies are all that’s needed to fix a scratch in vinyl plank flooring, all of which can be purchased inexpensively at a local home improvement center.
+To fix a scratch in vinyl plank flooring, a few basic supplies are needed.
+You can purchase all of these inexpensively at a local home improvement center.

 - Dish Detergent